HGV: A Beginner’s Guide

 A quick online search should bring up some local companies if you’re based elsewhere.

-Expect to pay around £1,300 for a week’s intensive training, including the fee for the practical test.
-In contrast, if you book through an agent, this figure will rise to around £2,500 for exactly the same thing.
+Expect to pay up to £1,300 for a week’s intensive training, including the fee for the practical test.
+In contrast, if you book through an agent, this figure will rise to around £2,500 or more for exactly the same thing.

 Providers will often offer extras such as “pass insurance” which can be worth considering – this is usually around £300 but will vary depending on what it includes.